 There has been an explosion in the number of technology companies providing financial services solutions in Asia.
 The strong economic recovery in the region has also led to an increasing number of high net worth individuals seeking customized banking and wealth management solutions.

-Access to tailored advice, non-traditional investment and advanced engagement solutions have led to the promotion of cashless payment approaches such as e-wallet or e-payment applications.
+Access to tailored advice, non-traditional investment with the explosion of cryptocurrency prices and advanced engagement solutions have led to the promotion of cashless payment approaches such as e-wallet or e-payment applications.
 Industry experts also expect digital lending to accelerate in Asia.

 M&A deals are also increasing investment in the fintech startup space to realize technological advancements and provide cross-sector offerings.
 This has already been seen in investments from non-financial services sectors such as telecommunications, retail and media.